core-wg/coral/draft-ietf-core-coral.md

 Each statement in RDF is mapped to a statement in CoRAL.
 Any IRI it contains in RDF is mapped to an equivalent CRI in CoRAL and vice versa.
 Any blank node of RDF is converted to a blank node (serialized as a null) in CoRAL.
+(Beware that depending on the context established in {{docsemantics}}, the root node may be a URI or a blank node).
 Literals are converted as follows:

 * CBOR text strings are coverted to RDF strig literals.